-- Summer placement in a suitable organisation participating n the Preferred Graduate Development Programme. - Assisting in the University-wide activities that have an external collaboration or service component such as, Innovation and Technology Fund projects, RAPRODS projects, IGARD projects, high-level consultancy projects, collaborative research projects that were undertaken with external organizations, jobs undertaken by the Industrial Centre as a service for an external organization. - Placement within the International Association for the Exchange of Students for Technical Experience (IAESTE) Programme in which the student is attached to a workplace abroad during the training. - The student works on his final-year degree project which involves an industrial partner or external client.
-The students need not be placed in the company but make frequent visits to ensure that the project will meet the specifications required by the company/client.
+- Full-time placement in a suitable organization for 6 weeks. - Assisting in PolyU activities that have an external collaboration or service component such as, Innovation and Technology Fund projects, RAPRODS projects, IGARD projects, high-level consultancy projects, collaborative research projects that were undertaken with external organizations, jobs undertaken by the Industrial Centre as a service for an external organization. - Placement within the IAESTE (International Association for the Exchange of Students for Technical Experience) Programme in which the student is attached to a workplace abroad during the training. - The student works on his/her final-year degree project which involves an industrial partner or external client.
+The student need not be placed in the company but make frequent visits to ensure that the project will meet the specifications required by the company/client.

-In order to ensure that students have useful experience, the summer practical training must be suitably chosen and properly organised.
-Students are required to initiate and formulate a training proposal or learning contract to indicate the expected work-based learning experiences, as well as a learning portfolio to review their achievements and intended learning outcomes.
+In order to ensure that students have useful experience, the summer practical training must be suitably chosen and properly organized.
+Students are required to indicate the expected training experiences prior to the commencement of their placement, as well as to submit a learning portfolio to report on the learning outcomes and achievements.

-Accordingly, the WIE officer will coordinate the following learning support activities:
+Accordingly, the following learning support activities will be coordinated.